 Tips To Secure Your Website

-Now that you have gone through the different ways a website can be attacked, we believe you want to learn how to secure a website.
-If so, read this part carefully, as here, we have provided some tips that can help you protect your website.
+Now that you have reviewed the different ways a website can be attacked, we believe you want to learn how to secure it.
+If so, read this section carefully, as we have provided some tips that can help you protect your website.

 1. Utilise Two-Factor Authentication